pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/WDT.md

 # class WDT – Watchdog Timer

 The WDT is used to restart the system when the application crashes and ends up into a non recoverable state.
-After enabling, the application must “feed” the watchdog periodically to prevent it from expiring and resetting the system.
+After enabling, the application must "feed" the watchdog periodically to prevent it from expiring and resetting the system.

 ### Quick Usage Example